 - Combat Sadomasochist: Big time.
 It's apparently a Shai thing; they take the usual Vong acceptance and reverence of pain Up to Eleven.

-- Disc One Final Boss: Number two in the "Vong bosses" chain, following Da'Gara and preceding Nas Choka.
+- Disc-One Final Boss: Number two in the "Vong bosses" chain, following Da'Gara and preceding Nas Choka.
 He dies just one book after he's introduced.

 - Four-Star Badass: Whatever else he was, the guy was no coward, taking the field himself on several occasions.

 - The Fundamentalist: Yes, you read that right.
-Even other Scary Dogmatic Aliens find his excessive devotion rather creepy.
+Even the other Vong find his excessive devotion rather creepy.

-- Kick the Son of a Bitch: He constantly heaps abuse on his Bastard Understudy, Deign Lian, which would normally make Deign somewhat sympathetic, but considering what kind of person Deign is, it... really doesn't.
+- Kick the Son of a Bitch: He constantly heaps abuse on his Bastard Understudy, Deign Lian, who usually has it coming.

 - Lean and Mean: Most Vong are bulkier than humans, but members of Domain Shai are consistently described as slender, Shedao being no exception.